 Upon leaving the event, the entrance employee will scan the visitor’s card/band to verify if the visitor has returned their rented items.
 They will also check to see if there’s event currency left over.
 The card/band will be returned with all data removed, leaving it clean for another visitor or event.

 The event manager will have access to an application which monitors everything related to the event.
-There’s an overview section on the app that shows a simple report.
-This shows the statistics of the event, which is better to analyze once the event is over.
+There’s an overview section on the app that shows a report.
+This shows the statistics of the event, which is useful to analyze the event real-time and once the event is over.
 This application displays the stalls, events and activities, camping info, visitors info, and ATM logs.

 The stalls section displays the upkeep, stock inventory, event currency exchanged there, and rented items.
 The events and activities section displays the schedules, status reports, and visitors who are attending.
 The camping info shows areas rented or opened, and those that were rented and are now opened, to check if a crew went to clean up the area.
 The visitors’ info displays total visited, left, currently present, and status reports on problems, such as a visitor reporting that they lost their card/band.